 Therefore it is important to start your orthopaedic negligence claim as soon as possible.
 For advice on how to start your claim, contact Devonshires Claims’ medical negligence experts today.

-Why choose Devonshires Claims medical negligence experts to support your claim?
+Why choose our experts to support your orthopaedic negligence claims?

 Whether you have a broken bone, torn tendon or ligament or require a new joint, you have the right to a high standard of orthopaedic care.
 However if your nurse, anaesthetist, consultant or orthopaedic surgeon made mistakes and this resulted in further harm, you could be entitled to claim compensation.